Delta-Zero-Games/steno-bot/README.md

 ## Introduction

 This Discord bot is designed to join voice channels, transcribe conversations using Google's Speech-to-Text API, and provide text output in a designated text channel.
 It features custom join/leave sounds, username mapping, and configurable logging levels.
+Separately, it also includes Google Drive integration for file browsing.

 ## Features